Tianyang Liu

 @article{chen2025imitate, title = {Imitate Before Detect: Aligning Machine Stylistic Preference for Machine-Revised Text Detection}, author = {Chen*, Jiaqi and Zhu*, Xiaoye and Liu*, Tianyang and Chen, Ying and Chen, Xinhui and Yuan, Yiwen and Leong, Chak Tou and Li, Zuchao and Tang, Long and Zhang, Lei and Yan, Chenyu and Mei, Guanghao and Zhang, Jie and Zhang, Lefei}, journal = {AAAI}, year = {2025}, customize = {[demo] https://huggingface.co/spaces/machine-text-detection/ImBD}, url = {https://arxiv.org/abs/2412.10432}, note = {<strong style="color:#cc3333">Oral Presentation</strong>}, }

-@article{yin2025decentralized, title = {Decentralized Arena via Collective LLM Intelligence: Building Automated, Robust, and Transparent LLM Evaluation for Numerous Dimensions}, author = {Yin, Yanbin and Wang, Zhen and Zhou, Kun and Zhang, Xiangdong and Hao, Shibo and Gu, Yi and Liu, Jieyuan and Singla, Somanshu and Liu, Tianyang and Xing, Eric P. and Liu, Zhengzhong and Jin, Haojian and Hu, Zhiting}, year = {2025}, journal = {Pre-release}, url = {https://de-arena.maitrix.org/}, note = {Final version will be released soon.}, }
+@article{yin2025decentralized, title = {Decentralized Arena: Towards Democratic and Scalable Automatic Evaluation of Language Models}, author = {Yin, Yanbin and Zhou, Kun and Wang, Zhen and Zhang, Xiangdong and Shao, Yifei and Hao, Shibo and Gu, Yi and Liu, Jieyuan and Singla, Somanshu and Liu, Tianyang and Xing, Eric P. and Liu, Zhengzhong and Jin, Haojian and Hu, Zhiting}, year = {2025}, journal = {arXiv preprint}, url = {https://arxiv.org/abs/2505.12808}, }

 2024